Shaun Derry: Cambridge United

 Derry was appointed manager of League Two club Cambridge United on 12 November 2015.
 On 9 February 2018, following a poor run of form, Derry left the club by mutual consent.

 Oxford United

 In June 2018, Oxford United announced Derry's appointment as first-team coach, under manager Karl Robinson.
 Derry played, and scored a penalty, during a pre-season friendly victory over Irish club Longford Town in July 2018.

 Crystal Palace

 In September 2019, Derry returned to Crystal Palace as professional development coach in the club's academy system.

 Derry was promoted to first team coach under manager Patrick Vieira, but left this role in January 2023.

 Wolverhampton Wanderers

 Derry joined Wolverhampton Wanderers in August 2023 as a first-team coach, forming part of Gary O'Neil's coaching team.
-When O'Neil was sacked on 15 December 2024 Derry, as part of the backroom staff, was also released.
+Derry was sacked alongside O'Neil on 15 December 2024.

 Personal life

-Derry has a son, Jesse, who plays as a forward for Chelsea Under 21 and is an England under-18 international.
+Derry has a son, Jesse, who plays as a forward for Sporting CP on loan from Chelsea F.C. and is an England under-19 international.

+In 2025, Shaun Derry joined The Football Show on SiriusXM FC as a host and presenter along with Thomas J Rennie, Jack Collins, and Adrian Heath with Tim Horsey and Big John as the producers.